filecoin-project/filecoin-docs/content/en/storage-provider/architecture/Lotus-components/index.md

 ## Lotus miner

-The Lotus miner is the process that coordinates most of the Storage Provider activities.
+Lotus-miner is the process that coordinates most of the Storage Provider activities.
 It has 3 main responsibilities:

 - Storing sectors and data
 - Scheduling jobs